 SIGNORI / MILLET

-The first: to put words to the lines, giving one or several insights each injected with culture and personal sensitivity.
+The first: put words on the lines giving each time one or more lightning’s, powered by a culture and a personal sensitivity.

-In order to illustrate this exchange of ideas and shapes, the sculptures are always exhibited with a reproduction of the drawing on the cover of an old book, very similar to the original, with the corresponding poem printed on the other side.
+To bear witness to this exchange concerning the ideas and forms, the sculptures are always accompanied by a reproduction of a drawing (on the cover of an old book) very close to the original with on its back, the corresponding poem.